nimwunnan/conceptuallabor.com/_blog/2022-12-15-viral-math.md

 <iframe width="720" height="400" src="https://www.youtube.com/embed/Twik7wqdwZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Video is very much *not* my natural medium, but this was too much to resist.
 I sprung into action and... took a month to make a response video.
 I hope they both still remember this whole conversation.
-In any case, here it is.
-I hope you enjoy:
+In any case, I hope you enjoy.

-<iframe width="720" height="400" src="https://www.youtube.com/embed/x_B38n8mIes" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>